DevExpress-Examples/asp-net-web-forms-scheduler-delete-appointment-confirmation/Readme.md

     ```javascript
     function onMenuItemClicked(s, e) {
         if (e.itemName == "DeleteAppointment") {
-            e.handled = !confirm('Are you sure that you want to delete this appointment?');
+            e.handled = !confirm('Are you sure you want to delete this appointment?');
         }
     }
     ```

 * Click the **Delete** button in an appointment form.

-    To override behavior of the Delete button in the appointment form, replace the build-in **Delete** button with your custom button and handle its [Click](https://docs.devexpress.com/AspNet/js-ASPxClientButton.Click) event.
+    To override the behavior of the Delete button in the appointment form, replace the built-in **Delete** button with a custom button and handle its [Click](https://docs.devexpress.com/AspNet/js-ASPxClientButton.Click) event.

     ```csharp
     DialogButton customDeleteButton = dialog.LayoutElements.CreateButton("btnDelete");